World stock index hits record, dollar softer after Fed

 NEW YORK A leading global stock index hit an all-time high and the dollar eased on Thursday, a day after the Federal Reserve lowered its forecast for target U.S. interest rates in the long term, an outlook that lifted risk appetite around the world.

-Wall Street rebounded just before the close, with the S&P 500 again setting a record closing high, a day after the Fed expressed confidence that the U.S. economic recovery was on track.
+Stocks on Wall Street fell slightly, a day after the benchmark S&P 500 hit a record on Wednesday when the Fed expressed confidence the U.S. economic recovery was on track.

 Stocks in Europe rose to six-year highs and equities in Asia posted strong gains, while U.S. Treasuries yields fell to two-week lows on the Fed's more dovish tone at the close of its two-day meeting on Wednesday.
 Yields later rebounded.